blinkseb/theta/utils2/doc/source/common-parameters.rst

  [model]
  use_llvm = False
+ use_tbb = False
+ tbb_nthreads = 0

  [mcmc]
  strategy = asimov_widths
  stepsize_factor = None

-All of these settings are discussed now, starting at tyhe top.
+All of these settings are discussed now, starting at the top.

 The option ``global debug`` controls how the :program:`theta` program is executed, adding some more verbosity and timing information.
 Future versions might use this flag at other places in theta-auto as well.